 To verify how a small claims case moves through the different justice courts, click on one of the flowcharts below:

-Flowchart - Overview of Small Claims Process in Las Vegas
+Flowchart - Overview of Small Claims Process (Las Vegas & North Las Vegas)

 Q&A – Small Claims Overview